You’ll specifically use this article in Step 2 of The 9 Steps to Financial Freedom. However, it’s beneficial in all steps.

 Start with some of the easy discretionary items such as dining out, clothing, entertainment, etc. Cut back on some of these items first to see if you can get your number into positive territory!

-Another goal is to start budgeting your income and expenses on a monthly basis.
+Another goal is to start planning your income and expenses on a monthly basis.
 By setting a plan, you can tell your money where to go.